What is DAR?

-Register for DAR
+Register for a DAR Program

 MTI is dedicated to fulfill their mandate through a highly relational ministry model that speaks directly to the ‘heart’ of the missionary family.
 They are passionate about caring for the ‘souls’ of the men, women and children that come through their doors.

 I loved the fact that DAR is focused on recognizing where I am and dealing with it in a godly and healthy way!
 This program was vital for me and a lot of soul searching has been done.

 DAR has really helped me and my family.
 Each experience helped relieve our stress.
 We felt seen and heard by the staff and were refreshed in our walk with God.

 What a great DAR teen program!
 I appreciate that my kids have some pegs on which to hang their experiences and that they learned skills to process things that will come up later.